212: Godzilla vs. Megalon

 This is an imitation of the television show Lassie, which aired from 1954-1974.
 Lassie, the hyperintelligent collie, was constantly hastening to warn her owners that various family members had fallen down wells or been trapped in cave-ins or pinned under tractors.
 Lassie appears in Show 510, The Painted Hills.

-Now, my impression of Jack Nicholson in a Burger King.
+Now, my impression of Jack Nicholson at a Burger King.

 Jack Nicholson is an actor who has appeared in dozens of films since he got his start in B-movies in the 1960s.
 His better-known movies include Chinatown, One Flew Over the Cuckoo’s Nest, The Shining, and As Good As It Gets.
 Burger King is a worldwide chain of fast-food restaurants.